AnFreTh/NodeGAMLSS/README.md

 model.plot_interaction_effects(X, port=8051, parameter="mean")
 ```

-Furthermore, it is similar to Node-GAM easy and user-frinedly to visualize the loss and the evaluation metric simply via:
+Furthermore, it is similar to Node-GAM easy and user-friendly to visualize the loss and the evaluation metric simply via:
 ```python
 plt.figure(figsize=[18, 6])
 plt.subplot(1, 2, 1)